 The above is an image of the top left portion of ATR Stops.
 ATR Stops will not function until you do four things.

 2. Enter the Four "Operational Codes" provided by StockDisciplines.com.
 The codes are entered in Column L rows 3, 5, 6, and 7 (the cells in the image are labeled "Enter Code 1," "Enter Code 2," and so on).
-The codes will not function correctly until they are "turned on" in step 3.
 These codes access and control various funcions and computational modules within the program.
 The program will not operate without them.
 Each set of codes will work for about 3 months.
 Unless you cancel your license, you will continue to have access to new codes as the old codes expire.